Food browning: Non-enzymatic browning

 Overview of the mechanism of non-enzymatic Maillard reaction in foods.
 The Schiff base loses a CO_{2} molecule and adds to water.
 Notice the interaction between the amine group of the amino acid (asparagine here) and the carbonyl carbon of the sugar (glucose).
 The end product is acrylamide.
 For more information, visit Maillard reaction.

-The other non-enzymatic reaction is the Maillard reaction.
-This reaction is responsible for the production of the flavor when foods are cooked.
+The other non-enzymatic reaction is the Maillard reaction, also responsible for developing flavors in food during the cooking process.
 Examples of foods that undergo Maillard reaction include breads, steaks, and potatoes.
 It is a chemical reaction that takes place between the amine group of a free amino acid and the carbonyl group of a reducing sugar, usually with the addition of heat.
 The sugar interacts with the amino acid, producing a variety of odors and flavors.
 The Maillard reaction is the basis for producing artificial flavors for processed foods in the flavoring industry since the type of amino acid involved determines the resulting flavor.

 Melanoidins are brown, high molecular weight heterogeneous polymers that are formed when sugars and amino acids combine through the Maillard reaction at high temperatures and low water activity.
 Melanoidins are commonly present in foods that have undergone some form of non-enzymatic browning, such as barley malts (Vienna and Munich), bread crust, bakery products and coffee.
 They are also present in the wastewater of sugar refineries, necessitating treatment in order to avoid contamination around the outflow of these refineries.